J4GL/LFS/README.md

 # LFS
-Tools for Linux From Scratch 11.3
+Scripts for Linux From Scratch 11.3